ambianic/ambianic-docs/docs-md/users/quickstart.md

 # 5 Minute Quick Start

+Ambianic is an [award winning](https://blog.ambianic.ai/2020/11/05/awards.html) ambient intelligence project.
 Ambianic's goal is to provide helpful and actionable suggestions in the context of home and business automation.

 Ambianic has two major components: Ambianic UI and Ambianic Edge.